Jauhaar/SummerSchool_StarWarsWebsite/README.md

+# ** PLEASE NOTE THAT THIS WEBSITE NEEDS TO BE RUN ON A LOCAL WEB SERVER IN ORDER TO FUNCTION CORRECTLY **

-# Star Wars Website made for Immedia Summer School
+## Star Wars Website made for Immedia Summer School

 > ### The theme for the website, provided by the Immedia Dev Team, was for me to promote a Star Wars movie.